KansasCityWomeninTechnology/CodingAndCocktailsWorksheetSession6/part_3_changing_colors_with_jquery.md

 Watch your quotes here.
 You may need to switch a set of double quotes (") to single quotes (') to make sure the string isn't interpreted incorrectly.
     {% endhint %}

-  3. Add the click event handler.
+  3. Now that the element has been selected, add the click event handler to it.

   For a documentation on using the click event handler navigate to: [bit.ly/CnCClick](http://bit.ly/CnCClick)